-During the past three years, our capital expenditures amounted to approximately \$74.6 million.
-The focus of our capital expenditure program was the expansion and upgrade of our manufacturing facilities and information technology systems in order to enable us to increase operational efficiencies, remain in compliance with current Good Manufacturing Practices, or cGMP, accommodate increasing demand for our products and maintain a competitive position in the marketplace.
+During the past three years, our capital expenditures amounted to approximately \$156.9 million.
+The focus of our capital expenditure program has been the expansion and upgrade of our manufacturing facilities and information technology systems in order to enable us to increase operational efficiencies, remain in compliance with current Good the expansion of our production and distribution facilities in Canada and Israel;

+Manufacturing Practices, or cGMP, accommodate increasing demand for our products, and maintain a competitive position in the marketplace.